PainterHalver/sc_lab/lab3/README.md

 🟩AMIs are built.
 🟩Instances are placed in correct subnets.
 🟩Instances are running appropriate AMI.
-🟨Can access each instance via SSH.
+🟩Can access each instance via SSH.
 🟩Can access Jenkins, SonarQube, and App ui.
-🟨App is functioning correctly.
+🟩App is functioning correctly.
-🟨When auto scaling group launches new app instance, the new instance must have the same app version as the existing ones and it also can process incoming requests.
+🟩When auto scaling group launches new app instance, the new instance must have the same app version as the existing ones and it also can process incoming requests.
-🟨App CI/CD pipeline can successfully build, test and deploy the app.
+🟩App CI/CD pipeline can successfully build, test and deploy the app.
 🟥Terraform pipeline can plan when git PRs are created and apply changes when PRs are merged.
-🟨Can view scan results in SonarQube.
+🟩Can view scan results in SonarQube.
-🟨Can update instances' AMIs without losing data.
+🟩Can update instances' AMIs without losing data.
 🟥Appropriate Cloudwatch Alarms are created.
 🟩Can view app logs in CloudWatch Logs.